 2004 saw her work with Anne Hathaway in Ella Enchanted and also play the opera diva Carlotta in movie version of Andrew Lloyd Webber’s The Phantom of the Opera.

 Minnie kept herself busy in ’06 and ’07, working on the films The Virgin of Juarez, Delirious, Take, and Ripple Effect.
 She also worked with comedian Eddie Izzard on the FX TV series The Riches and also did voice work on The Simpsons Movie.
 In 2009, she appeared in Motherhood with Uma Thurman.

 As time progresses, we'll have more info about Minnie Driver here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.